 And in the face of this coming wave, it matters more than ever that we have ways of reconciling the experience of our lives with that of the larger world – a world in which we find false words are routinely used by power to deceive, dissemble and disempower.
 It matters that there might be a society where some are allowed the possibility of questioning, of not agreeing, of saying no, of proposing other worlds, of showing other lives.

 Take the long-held principle of open justice, one of the bedrocks of democracy.
-In one clean sweep the 19th-century legal philosopher Jeremy Bentham – “the present but non-voting member” of University College London – said the very thing everyone likes to trot out:
+In one clean sweep the 19th-century legal philosopher Jeremy Bentham – of University College London – said the very thing everyone likes to trot out:

 “Publicity is the very soul of justice.
 It is the keenest spirit to exertion and the surest of all guards against improbity.
 It keeps the judge, while trying, under trial.”

 More modern people have repeated the sentiment in different forms.
 Lord Justice Toulson said in one of the recent English open justice cases, Guardian v City of Westminster Magistrates Court, that:

 “The rule of law is a fine concept, but fine words butter no parsnips.

 In a democracy, where power depends on the consent of the people governed, the answer must lie in the transparency of the legal process.
 Open justice lets in the light…” Blah, blah, blah.